-- Consider report to police
+- Consider reporting to University Police

 - UND encourages individuals to report incidents of sexual misconduct to the police.
 You may file a police report with or without initiating a criminal investigation.
 You may also choose not to file a police report or do it at a later time.